Crotched Mountain Rehabilitation Center

-Crotched Mountain Rehabilitation Center was a rehabilitation center in Greenfield, New Hampshire, United States.
-It began as a rehabilitation center for children with polio.
-Over the years it provided different services, including a school for the deaf, a residential school serving students with complex disabilities, and various adult residential programs.
-As of 2020, it ceased operation when the Greenfield campus was sold.
-Currently, the campus is operated by Seven Hills Foundation as Crotched Mountain School & Village.
-Crotched Mountain Foundation, the former owner of the Rehabilitation Center shifted its operations to community-focused programming and is based in Manchester, NH.
+Crotched Mountain Rehabilitation Center was a facility in Greenfield, New Hampshire, United States.
+It was established as a rehabilitation center for children with polio and later expanded to include a school for the deaf, a residential school for students with complex disabilities, and adult residential programs.

+In 2020, the center ceased operations after the Greenfield campus was sold.
+It is now operated by Seven Hills Foundation as Crotched Mountain School & Village.
+The Crotched Mountain Foundation, which previously owned the rehabilitation center, shifted its focus to community-based programs and is currently based in Manchester, New Hampshire.

 History

 Foundation

-The Crotched Mountain Rehabilitation Center began operation in 1953.
-It was established by Harry Gregg of Nashua, the father of New Hampshire Governor Hugh Gregg and grandfather of U.S. Senator Judd Gregg.
-The creation of the Crotched Mountain Rehabilitation Center was the culmination of a prolonged effort undertaken by Harry Gregg and others to build a center for rehabilitation for children.
+The Crotched Mountain Rehabilitation Center was established in 1953 by Harry Gregg, the father of New Hampshire Governor Hugh Gregg and grandfather of U.S. Senator Judd Gregg.
+The creation of the Crotched Mountain Rehabilitation Center was the result of a project by Harry Gregg and others to build a center for the rehabilitation of children.

-Harry Gregg met Ezra A. Jones around 1920, was the first orthopedic specialist in New Hampshire.
-Orthopedics as a medical discipline arose from the challenge of dealing with unprecedented numbers of wounds and disabilities caused by the Great War.
-Jones established clinics in the major cities of New Hampshire.
+Harry Gregg met Dr. Ezra A. Jones, the first orthopedic physician in New Hampshire, around 1920.
+Jones established clinics in the major cities of New Hampshire as demand for orthopedic specialists increased due to injuries from World War I.

-In 1936, Harry Gregg and Ezra Jones founded the New Hampshire Society for Crippled Children.
-Funded primarily by the Easter Seals drive, the Society publicized the need for more extensive treatment programs for disabled people and lobbied for favorable legislation.
-The Society made small grants to support the medical and rehabilitation needs of children and adults.
+In 1936, Gregg and Jones founded the New Hampshire Society for Crippled Children.
+Funded primarily by the Easter Seals drive, the society publicized the need for more extensive treatment programs for disabled people and lobbied for favorable legislation.
+The society made small grants to support the medical and rehabilitation needs of children and adults.

-Several years after the establishment of the Society, Dr. Jones confided to Gregg that his greatest wish was that New Hampshire would have a hospital where the patients with crippling diseases could come for sustained treatment and therapy under the most up-to-date conditions.
-This vision melded with one of Gregg's to build a "crippled children's camp" in Greenfield, New Hampshire.
+Several years after the establishment of the society, Jones expressed a desire for a hospital for sustained treatment in New Hampshire, using modern methods to address serious conditions.
+Gregg had a desire to build a "crippled children's camp" in Greenfield, New Hampshire, and these ideas were melded together.
 Gregg chose Greenfield because he had founded a summer camp for underprivileged children from Nashua on the north shore of Sunset Lake.
-The camp was called the Nashua Fresh Air camp, and it eventually served more than 350 children each summer in two-week sessions before it closed in the 1970s.
-Through his experience with the camp, Harry had learned of a large parcel of level land on a shoulder of Crotched Mountain, the Russell Dairy Farm.
-In the fall of 1942, the Society for Crippled Children authorized an expenditure of up to $7,500 to purchase the land at Crotched Mountain for the site of a "crippled children's camp".
-A little more than two months later, Gregg reported to the Society's Executive Committee that he had completed the purchase using funds from two bequests.
+The camp was called the Nashua Fresh Air Camp, and it eventually served more than 350 children each summer in two-week sessions before it closed in the 1970s.
+Through his experience with the camp, Gregg had learned of a large parcel of level land on a shoulder of Crotched Mountain, the Russell Dairy Farm.
+In the fall of 1942, the Society for Crippled Children authorized an expenditure of up to $7,500 to purchase the land at Crotched Mountain for the site of a "crippled children's camp."
+A little more than two months later, Gregg reported to the society's executive committee that he had completed the purchase using funds from two bequests.